 Latest Aberdeen City drug related death data shows an increase from 56 to 62 deaths in 2021.
 The Aberdeen City Alcohol and Drugs Partnership through its fatal drug overdose projects are focused on reducing drug related deaths through innovative developments and by increasing the distribution of naloxone.
 Naloxone is an emergency medication that can reverse the effects of an overdose of opioids like heroin or methadone and can save someone's life.
 Reviews from past drug related deaths have shown than many of those people who died were not in any drug treatment service but had come to the attention of many other services.
 By increasing the number of services who can distribute and administer Naloxone to those in need, we can get the lifesaving drug out to those people at risk of overdose, as well as to family members/friends of those in need.
-Over the past year, we have widened access to naloxone.
+Over the past year, we have widened access to naloxone by increasing the number of non-drug and alcohol services able to supply and/or administer naloxone.
 We have seen increased supply of naloxone in each locality, with 226 kits supplied in the Central Locality.
 As well as naloxone, increasing education and access to a variety of treatments, the Partnership are taking a targeted approach, focusing on interventions and supports required at the various touchpoints.
 We are seeing the impact of this approach.
 For example, through our improvements focused on people liberated from prison we have seen a 56% reduction in drug related deaths of people liberated within 6 months.